 According to the Pennsylvania Department of Labor & Industry, no compensation is due unless your employer knows about your injury.
-You should give notice, preferably in writing, to your supervisor or manager at work within 21 days of your accident or whatever incident caused you harm.
-And, if you wait more than 120 days to inform your employer, you could lose your right to workers’ comp benefits.
+You must give notice, preferably in writing, to your supervisor or manager at work within 21 days of your accident or whatever incident caused you harm.
+If you wait more than 120 days to inform your employer, you’ll lose your right to workers’ comp benefits.

 There are other time limits that apply to workers’ compensation claims in Pennsylvania: